 The Princeton S* Network Systems (SNS) group within Princeton’s Computer Science Department.
 The undefined S* — Scalable, Secure, Self-Organizing, Self-Managing, Service-centric, Storage-based — characterizes the broad scope of our research.

-Prof. Martonosi and her group engage in a range of computer architecture research projects in the areas of Heterogeneous Parallelism, Verifiable and Translatable Memory Models, and Power-Efficient Computing.
+Prof. Martonosi and her group engage in a range of computer architecture research projects in the areas of Heterogeneous Parallelism, Verifiable and Secure Memory Models, and Quantum Computing.
 Their work has led to the top-cited papers in several major conferences, as well as real-world impact through deployments.

 As a graduate student with Dr. Michael Jordan, collaborating with Dr. Steven Brenner, I created a statistical methodology, SIFTER (Statistical Inference of Function Through Evolutionary Relationships), to capture how protein molecular function evolves within a phylogeny in order to accurately predict function for unannotated proteins, improving over existing methods that use pairwise sequence comparisons.
 We relied on the assumption that function evolves in parallel with sequence evolution, implying that phylogenetic distance is the natural measure of functional divergence.
 In SIFTER, molecular function evolves as a first-order Markov chain within a phylogenetic tree.
 Posterior probabilities are computed exactly using message-passing, with an approximate method for large or functionally diverse protein families; model parameters are estimated using generalized expectation maximization.
 Functional predictions are extracted from protein-specific posterior probabilities for each function.
 I applied SIFTER to a genome-scale fungal data set, which included families of proteins from 46 fully-sequenced fungal genomes, and SIFTER substantially outperformed state-of-the-art methods in producing correct and specific predictions.